-&lt;sup>3 The analysis is based on trip limits specified under CMP Amendment 26, not the emergency rule.
-Additionally, the king mackerel emergency rule was implemented because the season 2 quotas had not been made in recent years, resulting in a loss of economic opportunity for fishermen.
+4 The analysis is based on trip limits specified under CMP Amendment 26, not the emergency rule.
+Additionally, the king mackerel emergency rule was implemented because the Season 2 quotas had not been made in recent years, resulting in a loss of economic opportunity for fishermen.
 Based on historical catch, the king mackerel emergency rule is unlikely to result in an early closure or exceeding the quota.

-Previously, the South Atlantic Council developed Amendment 26 and Framework Amendment 6 to the CMP FMP (Framework Amendment 6) to address similar concerns with trip limits for Atlantic king mackerel.
+trip limits for Atlantic king mackerel.
 The emergency rule also addressed these concerns.
 Amendment 26, implemented in May 2017, specified trip limits for Atlantic king mackerel in the Southern Zone and established a carry-over provision, where unused quota in Season 1 for Atlantic king mackerel in the Southern Zone would carry over to Season 2.
-The final rule for Framework Amendment 6 to the CMP FMP (84 FR 47902; September 26, 2019) addressed concerns related to low trips limits in Season 1 (March 1 through September 30) in the EEZ off the east Coast of Florida from the Flagler/Volusia County line to the Volusia/Brevard County line (Volusia County).
+The final rule for Framework Amendment 6 to the CMP FMP (84 FR 47902; September 26, 2019) addressed concerns related to low trips limits in Season 1 (March 1 through September 30) in the EEZ off the east coast of Florida from the Flagler/Volusia county boundary to the Volusia/Brevard county boundary (Volusia County).
 The alternatives explored in Framework Amendment 8 would need to consider the quota that may be carried over between Season 1 and Season 2.
 Based on limited analysis of logbook data, after the implementation of Amendment 26 and Framework Amendment 6, the Season 1 landings are predicted to increase by 6.1%.
 Applying this predicted increase in landings to the 2018 and 2019 Season 1 landings results in an adjusted average pounds under the quota of 662,280 pounds (lbs).
 This was added to the Season 2 quota of 1,446,848 lbs to generate a predicted quota of 2,109,128 lbs (Appendix D).